HazyResearch/dd-genomics/README.md

 	- currently, the script exports all the tables in the database in postgres.
 This is certainly not optimized if the views have already been created once.
 Soon some specific scripts to update only part of the tables will come.
 	- Only 6 features and weights are displayed currently in the views (the one with the most important absolute weights).
 If you want to display more features, you can click on {...} below the sentence and then on [...] in front of features and weights to display all of them.
 You can also modify the value of "limitTo" in mindbender/search-template/
 	- Greenplum doesn't support the operations through which the views are created.
 Therefore, we here create another postgres database (done by modifying db.url) on port 15193, currently hosted on /lfs/raiders7/0/tpalo/pgdb_genomics.
 The scripts export many tables from greenplum to postgres by exporting them in the folder ../tables_for_views.
 This process could certainly be parallized and made faster.
+	- Once in views, you can search for instance for false negatives with the query: expectation: <0.9 is_correct:"T"

 ### Labeling data: